lihi-f/sample-nodejs/docs/kubernetes.md

 ## Image

 A [Dockerfile](../app/Dockerfile) installs production dependencies in a Node 22 build stage and runs the app as the non-root distroless Node 22 runtime.
-Kubernetes readiness and liveness probes provide health checks; no shell or package manager is included in the production image.
+Kubernetes readiness and liveness probes provide health checks, no shell or package manager is included in the production image.

 ```bash
 docker build -t sample-nodejs:1.0.0 .